UK Tax A Brief Overview of Taxation in the United Kingdom

 Council Tax

 Local councils charge council tax to fund services provided to the local communities.
-It is generally paid in 10 monthly instalments followed by a 2-months non-payment period; this can also be spread across 12-months for taxpayers’ ease in some counties.
+It is generally paid in 10 monthly instalments followed by a 2-month non-payment period; this can also be spread across 12 months for taxpayers’ ease in some counties.
 The tax charge depends on three things, i.e. an individual’s circumstances, the valuation of one’s property, and the council’s needs.
 The services that the council funds with the council tax include:

-- Or they live alone and is the only adult in the household
+• Or they live alone and are the only adult in the household

 Video: An Overview of the Taxes in the UK